Kasheftin/ko-widget/README.md

 Sending options to widget from binding
 --------------------------------------
 All binding widget options are available from inside widget constructor.
-In case options are string we set them as widget name, otherwise there should be defined name property [example 4](http://kasheftin.github.io/ko-widget/index-example4.html):
+In case options are string we set them as widget name, otherwise there should be defined name property, see [example 4](http://kasheftin.github.io/ko-widget/index-example4.html):

 	<!-- ko widget: {name:'test1',param1:'This parameter is set from widget binding'} --><!-- /ko -->